 'Title/Comment' button

-Currently not implemented, to be included with the official release.
+This feature is not available in current BRAT version.

-'Resolution and filter information' and 'Set Resolution / Filter' feature from the older Brat is not currently implemented and will only be available in the official Brat release.
+'Resolution and filter information' and 'Set Resolution / Filter' feature from the older Brat is now available at ‘Sampling’ section and ‘Smoothing’ button, respectively.

 Units

 BRAT is able to understand all SI units and their sub-units, as defined in the International System, i.e. case sensitive: “ms” means milliseconds, whereas “Ms” would mean megaseconds), plus “count” for data without dimension, and “dB”.